 While checks continue to be lucrative bait for fraudsters, most financial institutions are likely to fall behind in addressing this challenge.
 Financial institutions need a multipronged strategy to verify and rectify such malfeasance and restore their customers’ trust.

-- Enhanced Detection Accuracy: Image forensic technologies use advanced algorithms to detect subtle anomalies and irregularities in check images; manual review further accentuates the decision, improving fraud detection accuracy.
+Image forensic technologies use advanced algorithms to detect subtle anomalies and irregularities in check images; manual review further accentuates the decision, improving fraud detection accuracy.

-- Efficiency: Automated image forensic tools can quickly process large volumes of check images, flagging potentially fraudulent items for further review.
+Automated image forensic tools can quickly process large volumes of check images, flagging potentially fraudulent items for further review.
 This efficiency allows institutions to allocate their human resources more effectively.

-- 360° Forensic Review: Financial institutions get a comprehensive suite of check fraud prevention with experts who draw upon extensive experience, technologies, resources, and AI-driven fraud prevention tools.
+Financial institutions get a comprehensive suite of check fraud prevention with experts who draw upon extensive experience, technologies, resources, and AI-driven fraud prevention tools.

-- Pattern Recognition: Image forensic tools can identify patterns and trends across a wide range of check images, helping experts spot recurring fraud techniques and evolving tactics fraudsters use.
+Image forensic tools can identify patterns and trends across a wide range of check images, helping experts spot recurring fraud techniques and evolving tactics fraudsters use.

-- Consistency: Manual surveillance can be prone to human error and fatigue, leading to potential oversights.
+Manual surveillance can be prone to human error and fatigue, leading to potential oversights.
 Financial institutions achieve consistent and objective analysis when abreast with Image forensic technologies.

 By combining Image forensic technologies with manual expert surveillance, financial institutions create a powerful system that maximizes fraud detection capabilities while minimizing the risk of false positives or negatives.